christopherisnow/testing/README.md

 # Testing

 For messinG around with git!
+Of course the spelling is better.

 Here is a second paragraph.